 We believe that all students, regardless of socio-economic status, ethnicity, or language, are entitled to a high-quality education that will present them the opportunity to succeed in the college and career of their choice.
 Coney Island Prep makes use of rigorous academics, marked with frequent assessment and evaluation, in order to consistently set high standards for achievement and encourage students to overcome all obstacles.
 With high expectations for academics and behavior, and the supports and accountability measures to uphold those expectations, Coney Island Prep provides a school culture that creates strong character, self-advocacy, and a responsibility to become life-long learners.
 Through transparency in all policies and structures, devoted school leaders and faculty ensure that the families and the communities in which they reside are invested in the success of their students.
-The school's PRIDE values-Push Yourself, Reach for Your Goals, Include Everyone, Do Brave Things and Every Second Counts-emanate from all Coney Island Prep staff, students, and families.
+The school's PRIDE values--emanate from all Coney Island Prep staff, students, and families.